6 Common Air Conditioner Smells Explained and How to Fix Them

 • Home air conditioner smells sweet

-These sweet, chemical smells are regularly a clue that your air conditioner has a refrigerant leak.
+These sweet, chemical odors are regularly a sign that your air conditioner is experiencing a refrigerant leak.
 Your system relies on this gas to transfer heat through copper coils, which can crack over time.

-In addition to the strange smell, here are four other signs that you have a refrigerant leak.
+In addition to the odd smell, here are four other hints that you are dealing with a refrigerant leak.

 2. Ice crystals on refrigerant lines or the evaporator coil.

-3. Trouble keeping your house cold or having your desired temperature.
+3. It’s hard keeping your residence cool or reaching your desired temperature.

 How You Can Repair It